RikuVan/svelte-custom-stores-demo/README.md

 `<svelte:options immutable={true}/>`

 Now the compiler will be able optimize our code, ignoring deep mutations.
 We could try to ensure this manually in our reducer using the spread operator, or we could be lazy and use `Immer`.
 Let's be lazy.
 By wrapping updates in Immer's `produce` function, we can write easy-to-understand, imperative code, while ensuring that any updates we make result in a copied object.
-There are a few simple rules when using Immer, so it is worth reading the docs.
+There are a few simple rules when using Immer, so it is worth reading [the Immer docs](https://immerjs.github.io/immer/docs/introduction).
 Let's create our immer store, but before we do that let's add a little more state to our app to make it more interesting.
 Now we will make the number of dog popup thingies dynamic with increment/decrement buttons.
-Right now our popup components are created in an `#each` directive with a hard-coded list, `[1, 2]`.
+Right now our popup components are created in an `#each.../each` directive with a hard-coded list, `[1, 2]`.
 We will make it dynamic.

 ```js
 {#each [...Array(state.dogs).keys()] as d (d)}